-On 21 October 2021, the Company and Goldbond Group Holdings Limited ("Goldbond"), the Company's substantial shareholder, entered into a loan agreement pursuant to which Goldbond agreed to make available to the Company an unsecured term loan facility in an aggregate amount of HK\$50,000,000 to fund the general working capital of the Company, at 6% per annum and maturity on the third anniversary of the first drawdown date (the"Goldbond Loan Agreement").
-The availability period commenced on the date of the Goldbond Loan Agreement and will end on the earlier of three years after the date of the Goldbond Loan Agreement; or the date on which the facility is fully drawn, cancelled or terminated.
-As at 31 March 2022 and 26 September 2022, the amount of HK\$33,100,000 and HK\$20,348,000, respectively, as stand-by unutilised facilities.
+The Company and Goldbond Group Holdings Limited ("Goldbond"), a substantial shareholder with significant influence of the Company, entered into a loan agreement pursuant to which Goldbond agreed to make available to the Company an unsecured term loan facility in an aggregate amount of HK\$50,000,000 to fund the general working capital of the Company, (the "Goldbond Loan Agreement"), and its maturity date is 20 October 2024.
+The Company also renewed loan facility from a related company, with an aggregate facility amount of RMB40,000,000, and its maturity will be on 1 July 2024.
+As at 31 March 2023 and the date of issuance of this announcement, the total facilities amount of HK\$31,954,000 and HK\$37,994,000, respectively, as stand-by un-utilised and available facilities.
 Besides, the directors of the Company are also negotiating and obtaining new loan facilities with other sources of finance when necessary.